Du Plessis backs Amla to regain form

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Centurion, South Africa - Struggling South African batting star Hashim Amla will return to his number three position in the first Test against Pakistan, starting at SuperSport Park on Wednesday, with the full backing of captain Faf du Plessis.
+CENTURION: Struggling South African batting star Hashim Amla will return to his number three position in the first Test against Pakistan, starting at SuperSport Park on Wednesday (today), with the full backing of captain Faf du Plessis.

 “Hash has been our rock at number three,” said Du Plessis ahead of a series featuring two strong bowling attacks and two potentially fragile batting line-ups.